-Operations activities affect service levels including quality and function through cleaning frequency and opening hours of building and other facilities.
+Operations activities affect service levels including quality and function e.g. through pipe cleaning.

-Maintenance includes all actions necessary for retaining an asset as near as practicable to an appropriate service condition including regular ongoing day-to-day work necessary to keep assets operating, eg minor painting but excluding rehabilitation or renewal.
+Maintenance includes all actions necessary for retaining an asset as near as practicable to an appropriate service condition including regular ongoing day-to-day work necessary to keep assets operating.
 Maintenance may be classified into reactive, planned and specific maintenance work activities.